itsjunetime/smserver/docs/API.md

 Example queries:
 - /requests?check=0

+## `search`, `case_sensitive`, `bridge_gaps`

+This searches for the term $search in all your texts. `case_sensitive` and `bridge_gaps` are customization options.

+- search: Parameter is necessary, and value is consequential.
+This must be the term you want to search for.
+Does not have to be surrounded by quotes.
+Case sensitivity is determined by the `case_sensitive` parameter.
+- case_sensitive: Parameter is not necessary, and value is consequential; default is false.
+This determines whether or not you want the search to be case sensitive; a value of `true` make it sensitive, and `false` makes it insensitive
+- bridge_gaps: Parameter is not necessary, and value is consequential; default is true.
+If set to true, this replaces all spaces with wildcard characters, allowing for the search term to be spaced out over a text.
+A value of `true` makes it true, and `false` makes it false

+Example queries:
+- /requests?search=hello%20world&case_sensitive=true&bridge_gaps=false
+- /requests?search=hello_there

 # `/attachments` requests

 Requests to this URL return image data, which is why they have to be sent to a different url from /requests